Nizhal (film): Reception

-Firstpost gave the film 2.75 writing "It’s a pity that Nizhal’s unusual premise wrestles with so many scripting flaws because the atmospherics in the narrative are on the ball and the mystery remains engaging till the finale.
+Firstpost gave the film 2.75 writing "It's a pity that Nizhal’s unusual premise wrestles with so many scripting flaws because the atmospherics in the narrative are on the ball and the mystery remains engaging till the finale.
 Oh well..."

-The Hindu gave the film a negative review writing "Managing to build up the anticipation and to keep the audience guessing until the time of the scriptwriter’s choosing would mean half the job done in constructing an effective thriller.
+The Hindu gave the film a negative review writing "Managing to build up the anticipation and to keep the audience guessing until the time of the scriptwriter's choosing would mean half the job done in constructing an effective thriller.
 But much of the other half rests on how potent that final reveal is.
 Imagine the feeling when you expect a lion to walk out of a cave, after listening to its majestic roars for some time... and you see a mouse crawling out instead!
-In ‘Nizhal’, in the end, after much anticipation, we get to see something much better than a mouse, but something less than a lion too."
+In Nizhal, in the end, after much anticipation, we get to see something much better than a mouse, but something less than a lion too."

 Sify gave the film 3/5 writing "Nizhal has its moments for sure but one gets the feeling that it could have been much more with better writing.
 Having said that, this one is a fine one-time watch."

-Free Press Journal gave the film 3 out of 5 writing "In all, Nizhal certainly scores due to its fresh and novel plot involving a talented kid, but it doesn’t deliver more than a decent watch that can surely be seen as a promising directorial debut with controlled expectations."
-New Indian Express gave the film a negative review writing "There is no doubt about Aneesh’s comic abilities, but his inclusion felt forced.
-I wasn’t blown away by the final twist either.
-After the film ended, I asked myself, “That’s it?”
+The Free Press Journal gave the film 3 out of 5 writing "In all, Nizhal certainly scores due to its fresh and novel plot involving a talented kid, but it doesn't deliver more than a decent watch that can surely be seen as a promising directorial debut with controlled expectations."

+The New Indian Express gave the film a negative review writing "There is no doubt about Aneesh's comic abilities, but his inclusion felt forced.
+I wasn't blown away by the final twist either.
+After the film ended, I asked myself, “That's it?”